 More experienced coco growers may invest in additional nice-to-haves like automatic watering timers and drip systems to reduce the amount of day-to-day work to maintain your plants.
 Make no mistake, growing weed takes a lot of effort.
 But it’s also extremely rewarding.
 And getting down to manually water your plants is especially good for newer growers as you’ll be able to more easily spot insect issues, nutrient deficiences, mold formation, or other problem signs.

-The best nutrients for growing weed in coco coir are made for growing weed in this medium.
-But realistically use any hydroponic nutrient line.
+The best coco coir nutrients for growing weed are designed for growing weed in coco fiber.
+Realistically you use any hydroponic nutrient line in coco, but some work better than others.
 It’s not a bad idea to try a few to see what gets you the best results for the lowest price, as nutrients can get expensive.
-Most nutrients for growing in coco are chemical, but there are some organic or veganic options for cannabis available as well.
+Most coco coir nutrients for growing marijuana are salt-based coco fertilizer which allows the inputs to be immediately available, and there are some organic or veganic options for cannabis available as well.

 Canna Coco nutrients are a proven method for growing marijuana in coco and consistently yields good results.
-Canna Coco’s nutrient line consists of Canna A & B (the main nutrient source) along with Rhizotonic (rooting supplement), CannaZyme (enzymes to boost plant health in coco) CannaBoost (flowering enhancer), and PK 12/13 (phosphorous and potassium booster during flowering).
+We’ve used Canna Coco’s nutrient line for years with great results.
+We’ve found it to be one of the best nutrients for coco.
+The full Canna coco line consists of Canna A & B which are used equally in varying amounts throughout the grow cycle.
+Amendments include Canna Rhizotonic (a rooting stimulator), CannaZyme (enzymes to boost plant health in coco) CannaBoost (a flowering enhancer), and PK 12/13 (a phosphorous and potassium booster during flowering).